PakhrinLab/SumoPred-PLM/README.md

 >Make sure to keep all of the files being used in the same directory

-## Extracting "S/T" Sites From Contexualized Embeddings
+## Extracting "K" Sites From Contextualized Embeddings

-In order to extract only the "S/T" sites from the contexualized embeddings you can use the following code:
+In order to extract only the "K" sites from the contextualized embeddings you can use the following code:

 ``` bash
 import pandas as pd